mongodb/template-app-dart-flutter-todo/README.md

 For this template app to work, you must ensure that `/assets/config/atlasConfig.json` exists and contains the following properties:

 - **appId:** your Atlas App Services App ID.
 - **baseUrl:** the App Services backend URL.
-This should be https://realm.mongodb.com in most cases.
+This should be https://services.cloud.mongodb.com in most cases.
-- **atlasExplorerLink:** the App Services Data Explorer URL.
+- **dataExplorerLink:** the App Services Data Explorer URL.
 This should be similar to https://cloud.mongodb.com/links/<YOUR-ATLAS-PROJECT-ID>/explorer/<YOUR-CLUSTER-NAME>/database/collection/find

 ### Using the Atlas App Services UI

-The easiest way to use this template app is to log on to [Atlas App Services](https://realm.mongodb.com/) and click the **Create App From Template** button.
+The easiest way to use this template app is to log on to [Atlas App Services](https://services.cloud.mongodb.com) and click the **Create App From Template** button.
 Choose
 **Real Time Sync**, and then follow the prompts.
 While the backend app is being created, you can download this Flutter template app pre-configured for your new app.